Linuxfabrik/lfops/roles/dnf-makecache/README.md

 # Ansible Role DNF-Makecache

-This role ensures that ???????
+This role ensures that the Systemd-Service DNF-Makecache is disabled.

 FQCN: linuxfabrik.lfops.dnf-makecache